JakubIllner/jakubillner.github.io/_posts/2023-03-27-adb-data-pipelines.markdown

 ## Test Pipeline

-To test the import pipeline, run the pipeline once, explore and validate the results.
+To test the load pipeline, run the pipeline once, explore and validate the results.
 In other words, check there are no errors and that all data from OCI Object Storage is loaded into the target table.